rfxcom/node-rfxcom/README.md

 <em>Note:</em>

 Some variants of Linux will create a differently-named device file if the RFtxr433 is disconnected and then reconnected, even if it is reconnected to the same USB port.
 For example, `/dev/ttyUSB0` may become `/dev/ttyUSB1`.
-To avoid any problems this may cause, use the equivalent alias device file in `/dev/serial/by-id/` when creating the RfxCom object.
+While a suitably-crafted
+UDEV rule can prevent this happening, it may be easier to use the equivalent alias device file in `/dev/serial/by-id/` when creating the RfxCom object.
 This should look something like `/dev/serial/by-id/usb_RFXCOM_RFXtrx433_12345678-if00-port0`.